 - Really, you don’t even need this on most transcripts.
-However, Pennsylvania law requires that you show continuing education about fire safety, and Ashar has spent an increasing amount of time on physical activity, so I figure why not give her credit for it?
+However, Pennsylvania law requires that you show continuing education about fire safety, and Ashar has spent an increasing amount of time on physical activity, so I figure why not give him credit for it?

-- Health includes all the great conversations you need to have with teens about their bodies, reproduction, hygiene, and all that good stuff.
+- Health includes all the great conversations you need to have with teens about their bodies, reproduction, hygiene and all that good stuff.
 I’m sure I don’t need to spell this out.
 You had health class, right?

 Transcript-ese hints for health and physical education